flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 As you can imagine, while the multi-core design of Cell accelerates emerging techniques such as [procedural generation](`r ref("playstation-2#infinite-worlds")`), none of these designs are particularly simple to implement, especially considering game studios prefer codebases that can be shared across different platforms.

 To give you an example, the developers of the Unreal Engine 3 (Epic Games) demonstrated the limitations of the SPUs while trying to implement their collision detection system `r cite("cpu-unreal")`.
 Their design relies on Binary Space Partitioning (BSP), an algorithm strongly dependent on comparisons (branching).
-Because the SPUs don't provide dynamic branch prediction like the PPU, their implementation disappointed Playstation 3 users when compared side-by-side with other platforms (i.e. Xbox 360 or [i386](`r ref("xbox#tab-1-3-the-microarchitecture")`) PCs, both of which provide advanced prediction techniques in all their cores).
+Because the SPUs don't provide dynamic branch prediction like the PPU, their implementation disappointed PlayStation 3 users when compared side-by-side with other platforms (i.e. Xbox 360 or [i386](`r ref("xbox#tab-1-3-the-microarchitecture")`) PCs, both of which provide advanced prediction techniques in all their cores).
 Hence, Epic Games had to resort to further optimisations only compatible with Cell.

 I suppose it's just a matter of time, patience and a lot of learning for software engineers to crank up the full potential of Cell.
 However, history demonstrated [that's not feasible for every studio](`r ref("sega-saturn#as-a-challenging-3d-console")`), which makes me wonder if that's the reason current console hardware (as of 2021) has homogenised so much.